Best Smoked Prime Rib (Recipe + Video)

 herb crusted prime rib on the Big Green Egg.

-1. Preheat Smoker: Set the smoker to 225 degrees, and keep it at this temperature throughout the cooking process.
+1. Preheat Smoker: Set the smoker to 225 degrees, and keep this temperature consistent throughout the cooking process.
+We recommend using fruit wood or oak for a balanced smoky flavor.

-2. Smoke Prime Rib: Place the seasoned prime rib roast onto the smoker when it comes to temperature.
-No need to let the roast come to room temperature before placing it on the smoker.
-Smoke the roast until the internal temperature of the meat, when measured at the center, is at your desired level; I like 125 degrees for rare and 135 for medium rare.
+2. Smoke Prime Rib: Place the seasoned prime rib roast onto the smoker when the smoker comes to temperature.
+Insert any meat probe from your leave-in thermometer like the Thermoworks Smoke Unit.
+Smoke the roast until the internal temperature of the meat, when measured at the center, is at your desired level; I like 125 degrees for rare and 135 for medium rare when using a good instant read thermometer.

-3. Rest: Once you pull the smoked prime rib roast from the smoker, tent the roast in aluminum foil and allow the meat to rest for 30 minutes.
-The temperature will continue to rise another 5 degrees or so and while the meat rests, the cells will reabsorb the juices as it cools keeping the sliced meat moist.
+3. Rest: Once you pull the roast from the smoker, tent the roast loosely in aluminum foil and allow the meat to rest for 30 minutes.
+The temperature will continue to rise another 5 degrees because of carry-over cooking and while the meat rests, the cells will reabsorb the juices as it cools keeping the sliced meat moist.

 4. Slice and Serve: Carve and serve with your favorite sides.